swapnilsparsh/Rescue/women_right.md

 citizen by reason of economic or other disabilities `(Article 39 A)`.
    -  The State to make provision for securing just and humane conditions of work and for maternity relief `(Article 42)`.
-   -  The State to promote with special care the educational and economic interests of the weaker sections of the people and to protect them from social injustice and all forms of exploitation ``.(Article 46)
+   -  The State to promote with special care the educational and economic interests of the weaker sections of the people and to protect them from social injustice and all forms of exploitation `(Article 46)`.
    -  The State to raise the level of nutrition and the standard of living of its people `(Article 47)`.
    -  To promote harmony and the spirit of common brotherhood amongst all the people of India and to renounce practices derogatory to the dignity of women `(Article 51(A) (e))`.